Postnuptial Agreement Assistance

-The latest trend—and, we assure you, it’s a positive trend—is the rise of postnuptial agreements.
-Here’s how it works: A couple that has been having conflict in their marriage or domestic partnership seek out the help of a lawyer.
-They draft a mutually satisfying agreement between the partners, which is then reviewed independently by attorneys for each spouse.
-Once everyone agrees the agreement is fair, the spouses sign the document—which then becomes a legally binding contract to guide their behavior within the relationship.
+A postnuptial agreement can help a couple that has been having conflict in their marriage or domestic partnership.
+First, they draft a mutually satisfying agreement, which an attorney for each spouse will then review.
+Once everyone agrees the agreement is fair, the spouses sign the document, which becomes a contract to guide their behavior within the relationship.

 The key is choosing the right mediator.
-That crucial role must be filled by someone who is compassionate yet practical, someone who is skilled at resolving disputes in creative ways but not afraid to reveal the underlying attitudes that cause those disputes.
-You need someone with broad experience in the mediation specialty who has a solid understanding of family law.
+That crucial role must be filled by someone who is compassionate, practical, and skilled at resolving disputes in creative ways.
+That person must also be prepared to reveal the underlying attitudes that cause those disputes.
+You’ll need someone with broad experience in mediation and a solid understanding of family law.

 Contact Our Firm for Assistance

-The certified Pennsylvania mediators at Petrelli Previtera Schimmel, LLC have the skills to draft a workable postnuptial agreement that suits your unique assets and circumstances.
+The certified Pennsylvania mediators at Petrelli Previtera, LLC have the skills to draft a workable postnuptial agreement that suits your unique assets and circumstances.
 We also can work as private counsel for one spouse to review a draft agreement objectively.